Left to right: Lydia Michael, Maria Arellano, Florian Kotte, Barbara Toboy, Javier Guzman Barcenas. © Haintso Rakouth Photography

 FIFA World Cup, because everyone speaks the same language – the product.
 “One example of great multicultural marketing is the FIFA World Cup.
 Every four years, millions of people across several continents enjoy the tournament.
 It is one brand with several localized messages across several countries to the participant and non-participant.
 Everyone speaks the same language – Soccer.
 Everyone looks for the same objective – winning the World Cup.” – Javier Guzman Barcenas

-This event is part of our quarterly event series.
-The next Blended event will take place on September 5, 2018 in partnership with Detroit Design Month as a special edition panel about The Intersection of Culture x Design.
+This event is part of our quarterly speaker event series.
+The next Blended panel will take place on September 5, 2018 in partnership with Detroit Design Month about The Intersection of Culture x Design.
+Let’s keep the conversation going!
+Share your thoughts on Instagram, Facebook or Twitter using the hashtag #BlendedCollective.